w3f/polkadot-wiki/docs/learn/learn-opengov.md

 Votes are always "counted" at the same time, which is at the end of the voting period.
 This is not impacted by the locking period of the tokens.

+## Enactment

+All referenda have an _enactment delay_ associated with them.
+This is the period between the referendum ending and, assuming the proposal was approved, the changes being enacted.

+Referenda is considered _baked_ if it is closed and tallied.
+Again, assuming the proposal was approved, it would be scheduled for enactment.
+Referenda is considered _unbaked_ if it is pending an outcome, i.e. being voted on.

+If a proposal is submitted by the public or council there is a fixed enactment delay period of
+{{ polkadot: <RPC network="polkadot" path="consts.democracy.enactmentPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}
+{{ kusama: <RPC network="kusama" path="consts.democracy.enactmentPeriod" defaultValue={115200} filter="blocksToDays" /> :kusama }}
+days.
+Proposals submitted as part of the enactment of a prior referendum can set the enactment delay period as desired.
+Emergency proposals deal with major problems with the network that need to be "fast-tracked", which leads to shorter enactment times.

 ## Adaptive Quorum Biasing